-‘Shameful, dangerous and irresponsible’: Nevada governor lashes Trump for indoor rally against state rules
+‘Shameful, dangerous and irresponsible’: Nevada governor blasts Trump for indoor rally against state rules

 Trump campaign spokesman Tim Murtaugh rejected criticism of the rally, with the campaign noting that rally attendees were subject to a temperature check, had access to hand sanitizer, and were provided masks and encouraged to wear them.

-“If you can join tens of thousands of people protesting in the streets, gamble in a casino, or burn down small businesses in riots, you can gather peacefully under the 1st Amendment to hear from the President of the United States,” Murtaugh said.
+“If you can join tens of thousands of people protesting in the streets, gamble in a casino, or burn down small businesses in riots, you can gather peacefully under the 1st Amendment to hear from the President of the United States,” Murtaugh said in a statement.

-Joe Biden’s campaign was also quick to bash the president for holding sizable rallies that violate states’ public-health rules.
+Joe Biden’s campaign was also quick to bash the president for holding sizable rallies that violate states’ public health rules.
 The Democratic nominee has maintained a more socially-distanced campaign, following the guidelines of public health experts, said Mike Gwin, a Biden campaign spokesman.

 “Every rally turned superspreader event Donald Trump decides to hold serves as another reminder to Americans that Trump still refuses to take this pandemic seriously and still doesn’t have a plan to stop it, even after nearly 200,000 deaths and untold economic damage,” Gwin said in a statement.

 Sunday’s event was the president’s first indoor rally since a June gathering in Tulsa.
 A top local health official in the Oklahoma city later said that the rally and other large gatherings, including protests, “more than likely” contributed to Tulsa County’s surge in coronavirus cases.
-At least six staff at the site of the Tulsa rally had also tested positive for the virus, The Post’s Josh Dawsey and Carol D. Leonnig reported.
+At least six staff members at the site of the Tulsa rally had also tested positive for the virus, The Washington Post’s Josh Dawsey and Carol D. Leonnig reported.

-Herman Cain, the former pizza chain executive and presidential candidate, was hospitalized with covid-19 less than two weeks after attending the Tulsa rally, which featured several thousand people, most of whom did not wear masks.
+Herman Cain, the former pizza chain executive and Republican presidential candidate, was hospitalized with covid-19 less than two weeks after attending the Tulsa rally, which featured several thousand people, most of whom did not wear masks.
 Cain later died of the virus on July 30 at the age of 74.
-(It’s unclear when and where he contracted coronavirus.)
+(It’s unclear when and where he contracted the coronavirus.)

-Leading up to Sunday’s rally, medical professionals and local officials warned of the dangers of letting the indoor event go on.
+Leading up to Sunday’s rally, medical professionals and local officials warned of the dangers of letting the indoor event proceed.
 Jonathan Reiner, a professor of medicine and surgery at George Washington University, likened the decision to hold the Henderson rally to “negligent homicide.”

 “What else could you call an act that because of its negligence results in the deaths of others?” he said to CNN.
 “If you have a mass gathering now in the United States in a place like Nevada or just about any other place with hundreds of thousands of people, people will get infected and some of those people will die.”